danielabar/meblog/src/markdown/ruby-upgrade-broke-ms-edge.md

 end
 ```

+With this fix in place, I repeated the manual testing I had been doing with Chrome dev tools and sending the Chromium-based Edge User Agent string, and this time I was allowed to get into the app.

 ## Ensuring the Bug Stays Fixed

-But it's not enough to just deliver a code fix.
-The question had to be asked: Why didn't any test fail back when the Ruby upgrade was being performed?
+But it's not enough to only deliver a code fix.
+We also need some tests to ensure this stays fixed.

-This project does have decent system/feature test coverage with Capybara and Cuprite (TODO: Link, JS driver for Capybara, pure Ruby, no Selenium webdriver/chromedriver etc. simpler to setup).
-But Cuprite JS driver is Chrome only, so at first glance, it seems like it wouldn't be possible to have an automated test to verify chromium-based MS Edge is allowed.
+This project does have decent system/feature test coverage with [Capybara](https://github.com/teamcapybara/capybara) and [Cuprite](https://github.com/rubycdp/cuprite), which is a pure Ruby driver for Capybara.
+But Cuprite is Chrome only, so at first glance, it seems like it wouldn't be possible to have an automated test to verify other browsers.

-However, remembering my earlier experiment with Chrome dev tools to simulate the error condition, I had an idea that maybe the same thing could be done with a feature test, if there was a way to modify the user agent string sent in request header.
+However, remembering my earlier experiment with Chrome dev tools to simulate the error condition by sending a different User Agent string, I had an idea that maybe the same thing could be done with a feature test, if there was a way to modify the User Agent string sent in request header.

-It turns out, Cuprite does indeed support modifying request headers! https://github.com/rubycdp/cuprite?tab=readme-ov-file#request-headers.
+It turns out, Cuprite does indeed support [modifying request headers](https://github.com/rubycdp/cuprite?tab=readme-ov-file#request-headers).
 The code sample they provide helpfully includes an example for changing the user agent string, which is exactly what I wanted to do:

 ```ruby
 page.driver.headers # => {}